Angeloo01/AutoInsuranceWebApp/README.md

 # AutoInsuranceWebApp
-Welcome to our readme for the CPSC471 final project.
+Welcome to our readme for the CPSC471 final project code directory.
 We are group 7: Mohamed Yassin, Angelo Gonzales, Adam Hiles.

 We have 3 directories: API,DataGen,Dummy Website, WebInterface.